Alfresco/docs-alfresco/content-accelerator/latest/install/sso/index.md

 ```
 **hpi-security-context-override.xml**

-You will need to create a hpi-security-context.xml and place it in TOMCAT_HOME/shared/classes/.
+You will need to create a hpi-security-context.xml and place it on the tomcat classpath, for example, TOMCAT_HOME/shared/classes/.
 This file will contain the beans and settings for your SAML configuration.
 Below is an example of what this file could look like
 ```
 <?xml version="1.0" encoding="UTF-8" ?>
 <beans xmlns="http://www.springframework.org/schema/beans"